goabstract/Marketing-for-Engineers/README.md

 * [Email copy from great companies](http://www.goodemailcopy.com/) by Front or [Really Good Emails site](https://reallygoodemails.com/).
 * [Here Are All Of The Emails We Send At Drift](https://blog.drift.com/all-the-emails-at-drift/) from Drift team.
 * [Pinterest Onboarding Emails](https://explore.reallygoodemails.com/pinterest-onboarding-emails-2c7fbb0424a9), by Bart King.
 * And finally!
-Look this [mind-blowing UserOnboard site](http://www.useronboard.com/onboarding-teardowns/) with many-many examples of how popular web apps handle their onboarding experiences.
-The auther, Samuel Hulick, made screenshots with explanations of every user step - from signing to the welcome email.
+Look this [mind-blowing UserOnboard site](http://www.useronboard.com/onboarding-teardowns/) with many examples of how popular web apps handle their onboarding experiences.
+The author, Samuel Hulick, made screenshots with explanations of every user step - from signing to the welcome email.

 When you have a new product release, you can use launch emails as an effective tool for growing users engagement:
 * [The 20 Best Product Launch Emails That Reengage Users](https://www.appcues.com/blog/product-launch-emails/) by appcues.com team.

 You should always A/B test different email headers, text, message styles, images, CTA buttons.
-Look on your metricks and measure how well is your onboarding experience works:
+Look at your metrics and measure how well is your onboarding experience works:
 * [Everything You Wanted to Know About Email CTA Buttons](https://explore.reallygoodemails.com/everything-you-wanted-to-know-about-email-cta-buttons-98807ab98806) by Really Good Emails.

 You can work really hard and get a lot of traffic or trial signups.
 But if your onboarding experience and converting users to customers suck, you will lose the game.

 ### :fearful: Cold emails
 Most people hate cold outreach and everything connected to the direct sales.
 However, smart user-oriented cold emails can give you new users, partners or recommendations.
 I used this technique for getting feedback on early [Flawless App](https://flawlessapp.io/).
-On everage, 25% of people answered on my cold emails. 😟 I was afreid, that people will write me: "go fucking away with your spam!"
+On average, 25% of people answered on my cold emails. 😟 I was afraid, that people will write me: "go fucking away with your spam!"
 But, nobody did it.
 The worst answer was: "not interested".
 So, there is no reason to avoid cold email marketing!

-* Learn from people, who run cold email campaings, like this: [10 cold email tips I used to get 60,000 signups](https://medium.com/marketing-and-entrepreneurship/10-cold-email-tips-i-used-to-get-60-000-app-signups-dd928d86ca21) by Dunja Lazić.
+* Learn from people, who run cold email campaigns, like this: [10 cold email tips I used to get 60,000 signups](https://medium.com/marketing-and-entrepreneurship/10-cold-email-tips-i-used-to-get-60-000-app-signups-dd928d86ca21) by Dunja Lazić.
-* And here is some inspring stories from Android Programmer at Basecamp, who just cold emailed people: [Admire someone?
+* And here is some inspiring stories from Android Programmer at Basecamp, who just cold emailed people: [Admire someone?
 Write them an email, you might be surprised](https://m.signalvnoise.com/admire-someone-write-them-an-email-you-might-be-surprised-27e2f94f0fc1) by Dan Kim.
 * These [11 Cold Email Templates & Examples](http://www.yesware.com/blog/cold-email-template/) are very creative!
-Grab some and personalize it for your targer audience.
-Don't forget to do research before writing cold email!
+Grab some and personalize it for your target audience.
+Don't forget to do research before writing the cold email!
 You need to really know the person you are writing.
 Btw, these funny cool templates were done by Melissa Williams from Yesware.
 * And more [Sales Email Templates](https://attach.io/sales-email-templates/) from attach.io team, which can help you to write your own too.

 Useful tools:
 * [Norbert](https://www.voilanorbert.com/) for finding emails.
 It gives you 50 free email searches once you create an account.
 * If you don't find needed email with Norbert, you can check [How to Find Anyone’s Email: 13 Little-Known Tricks](http://www.yesware.com/blog/find-email-addresses/) from yesware.com team.
-* [Streak for Gmail](https://www.streak.com/) for scheduling emails to be sent later and managing your connectios.
+* [Streak for Gmail](https://www.streak.com/) for scheduling emails to be sent later and managing your connections.
 With this tool you can also see who have opened your email :wink:

 ## :bowtie: Building Partnerships

-Communication is the key for building any kind of relationships.
+Communication is the key to building any kind of relationships.
 Every social community has its own rules for this.
-Business people will prefer concise value driven messages, when engineers are more open to deep well-thought-out talk.
+Business people will prefer concise value driven messages when engineers are more open to deep well-thought-out talk.
 I encourage you to learn these social rules before writing a single line of LinkedIn invitation:

 * [How to Write Emails Like a CEO](https://medium.com/@Torbahax/how-to-write-emails-like-a-ceo-d6a2906611e0), by Andrew Torba
 * [5 rules for good email etiquette](https://byrslf.co/how-to-get-a-busy-person-to-respond-to-your-email-52e5d4d69671) by Mattan Griffel.
 * [Silicon Valley Etiquette](https://medium.com/@romainserman/silicon-valley-etiquette-6934cf6f8f73) by Romain Serman

 ## 🕵️ Psychology in Marketing
-If you want to make a deeper dive into the the user's brain, I will recommend you to learn disciplines on the intersection with marketing.
+If you want to make a deeper dive into the user's brain, I will recommend you to learn disciplines on the intersection of marketing.

 ## :moneybag: Pricing
 We struggle in asking people to pay for your product or service.
 * [How Much is Your App, Skill and Time Worth?](https://medium.com/mobile-growth/how-much-is-your-app-skill-and-time-worth-4386a7613fa1) by Peter Witham.
-It's more a philosophical read from my friend, who tries to prevent you from charging low price for you mobile apps or any other product.
+It's more a philosophical read from my friend, who tries to prevent you from charging the low price for you mobile apps or any other product.